NEURONE-IL/neurone/README.md

     | NEURONE_DB_USER       | `neurone`           | MongoDB database username                                  |
     | NEURONE_DB_PASS       | `neurone`           | MongoDB database password                                  |

-    To set a temporal environment variable, use the following command (as an example):
+    To override a default value through an environment variable, use the following command as an example:

         $ export NEURONE_HOST=123.45.67.89